 To do the Educational Administration and Leadership qualification, you need to have some leadership experience.
 Include a section under employment on your leadership/management responsibilities.
 You can list any instances where you have led people or projects, either at or outside school, perhaps in your current role.
 You need to be able to show two years of this type of experience.

 The assignments in all the courses in the Digital Education qualification will draw on your leadership experiences.
 You will need to be able to take your leadership experiences and critique and apply these to your assignments.

 For information on prior learning, exemptions and transfer of credit or other questions:

 A specialisation (subject) is optional.
-Subjects require 135 credits for the course work pathway, or 150 credits for the research pathway.
+Subjects include Part Two courses, and require 135 credits for the coursework pathway, or 150 credits for the research pathway.

 This is a parts-based qualification.
 This means there are regulations around your completion of Part One before progressing to Part Two, etc.

 Planning your programme

 The Master of Education (Digital Education) is a parts-based qualification.
 That means you must complete the first part, before moving to the second.